OCA/pos/pos_default_empty_image/README.rst

 If you have many products, the browser will soon reach his limit of network connections to Odoo server and will wait for free slots instead of loading other valuable contents.
-Then the POS is then very slow to work with.
+Then the PoS is then very slow to work with.

 This module adds a field has_image in product.product model.

-If product has no image, the product image url is not sent to the POS
+If product has no image, the product image url is not sent to the PoS

 Updates
 =======

 * Feb 2016 : First version
-* Feb 2017 : migration to v10 and improvements for Display
+* March 2018 : migration to v10 and improvements for Display

 Bug Tracker
 ===========